pablofernandezbonnett/learning/labs/kotlin-backend-examples/README.md

 Focus:

 - Kotlin equivalents of modern JVM modeling ideas
-- data carriers
+- data carriers, meaning small types whose job is to hold and move data clearly rather than hide behavior
-- sealed result modeling
+- sealed result modeling, meaning encode the allowed outcomes explicitly instead of returning vague nulls or generic booleans
-- clearer state space as a design value
+- clearer state space as a design value, meaning the type system should make valid and invalid states easier to tell apart

 ### `quality/clean-code`